frovedis/frovedis/doc/manual/python/ml/lasso_regression.md

 rapider convergence compared with other first-order optimization.

-This module provides a client-server implementation, where the client application is a normal python scikit-learn program.
-Scikit-learn has its own linear_model providing the Lasso Regression support.
-But that algorithm is non-distributed in nature.
-Hence it is slower when comparing with the equivalent Frovedis algorithm (see frovedis manual for ml/lasso_regression) with big dataset.
-Thus in this implementation, a scikit-learn client can interact with a frovedis server sending the required python data for training at frovedis side.
+This module provides a client-server implementation, where the client application is a normal python program.
+The frovedis interface is almost same as Scikit-learn Lasso Regression interface, but it doesn't have any dependency with Scikit-learn.
+It can be used simply even if the system doesn't have Scikit-learn installed.
+Thus in this implementation, a python client can interact with a frovedis server sending the required python data for training at frovedis side.
-Python data is converted into frovedis compatible data internally and the scikit-learn ML call is linked with the respective frovedis ML call to get the job done at frovedis server.
+Python data is converted into frovedis compatible data internally and the python ML call is linked with the respective frovedis ML call to get the job done at frovedis server.

-Scikit-learn side call for Lasso Regression quickly returns, right after submitting the training request to the frovedis server with a unique model ID for the submitted training request.
+Python side calls for Lasso Regression on the frovedis server.
+Once the training is completed with the input data at the frovedis server, it returns an abstract model with a unique model ID to the client python program.

-When operations like prediction will be required on the trained model, scikit-learn client sends the same request to frovedis server on the same model (containing the unique ID) and the request is served at frovedis server and output is sent back to the scikit-learn client.
+When prediction-like request would be made on the trained model, python program will send the same request to the frovedis server.
+After the request is served at the frovedis server, the output would be sent back to the python client.

 ## Detailed Description

 ### Lasso()

 __Parameters__
-_alpha_: A double parameter containing the learning rate.
+**_alpha_**: A constant that multiplies the L1 term.
+It must be a positive value of double(float64) type .
 (Default: 0.01)
-_fit\_intercept_: A boolean parameter specifying whether a constant (intercept) should be added to the decision function.
+**_fit\_intercept_**: A boolean parameter specifying whether a constant (intercept) should be added to the decision function.
 (Default: True)
-_normalize_: A boolean parameter (unused)
+**_normalize_**: A boolean parameter (unused)
-_precompute_: A boolean parameter (unused)
+**_precompute_**: A boolean parameter (unused)
-_copy\_X_: A boolean parameter (unsed)
+**_copy\_X_**: A boolean parameter (unsed)
-_max\_iter_: An integer parameter specifying maximum iteration count.
+**_max\_iter_**: A positive integer value used to set the maximum number of iterations.
 (Default: 1000)
-_tol_: A double parameter specifying the convergence tolerance value, (Default: 1e-4)
+**_tol_**: Zero or a positive value of double(float64) type specifying the convergence tolerance value.
+(Default: 1e-4)
-_warm\_start_: A boolean parameter (unused)
+**_warm\_start_**: A boolean parameter which when set to True, reuses the solution of the previous call to fit as initialization, otherwise, just erase the previous solution.
+(Default: False)
-_positive_: A boolean parameter (unused)
+**_positive_**: A boolean parameter (unused)
-_random\_state_: An integer, None or RandomState instance. (unused)
+**_random\_state_**: An integer, None or RandomState instance. (unused)
-_selection_: A string object. (unused)
+**_selection_**: A string object. (unused)
-_verbose_: An integer object specifying the log level to use.
-(Default: 0)
+**_lr\_rate_**: Zero or a positive value of double(float64) type containing the learning rate.
+(Default: 1e-8)
+**_verbose_**: An integer parameter specifying the log level to use.
+Its value is 0 by default(for INFO mode and not specified explicitly).
+But it can be set to 1 (for DEBUG mode) or 2 (for TRACE mode) for getting training time logs from frovedis server.
-_solver_: A string object specifying the solver to use.
+**_solver_**: A string object specifying the solver to use.
 (Default: 'sag')
+It can be "sag" for frovedis side stochastic gradient descent or "lbfgs" for frovedis side LBFGS optimizer when optimizing the lasso regression model.
+Both "sag" and "lbfgs" handle L1 penalty.

+__Attributes__
+**_coef\__**: It is a python ndarray(containing float or double(float64) typed values depending on data-type of input matrix (X)) of estimated coefficients for the lasso regression problem.
+It has shape (n_features,).
+**_intercept(bias)\__**: It is a python ndarray(contaning float or double(float64) typed values depending on data-type of input matrix (X)).
+If fit_intercept is set to False, the intercept is set to zero.
+It has shape (1,).
+**_n\_iter\__**: A positive integer value used to get the actual iteration point at which the problem is converged.

 __Purpose__
 It initialized a Lasso object with the given parameters.

-The parameters: "normalize", "precompute", "copy_X", "warm_start",
-"positive", "random_state" and "selection" are not yet supported at frovedis side.
+The parameters: "normalize", "precompute", "copy_X", "positive", "random_state" and "selection" are simply kept in to to make the interface uniform to the Scikit-learn Lasso Regression module.
+They are not used anywhere within frovedis implementation.
-Thus they don't have any significance in this call.
-They are simply provided for the compatibility with scikit-learn application.

-"solver" can be either 'sag' for frovedis side stochastic gradient descent or 'lbfgs' for frovedis side LBFGS optimizer when optimizing the linear regression model.

-"verbose" value is set at 0 by default.
-But it can be set to 1 (for DEBUG mode) or 2 (for TRACE mode) for getting training time logs from frovedis server.

 __Return Value__
 It simply returns "self" reference.

-### fit(X, y, sample_weight=None)
+### fit(X, y, sample_weight = None)
 __Parameters__
-_X_: A scipy sparse matrix or any python array-like object or an instance of FrovedisCRSMatrix.
+**_X_**: A numpy dense or scipy sparse matrix or any python array-like object or an instance of FrovedisCRSMatrix for sparse data and FrovedisColmajorMatrix for dense data.
-_y_: Any python array-like object or an instance of FrovedisDvector.
+**_y_**: Any python array-like object or an instance of FrovedisDvector.
-_sample\_weight_: Python array-like optional parameter. (unused)
+**_sample\_weight_**: Python array-like containing the intended weights for each input samples and it should be the shape of (nsamples, ).
+When it is None (not specified), an uniform weight vector is assigned on each input sample.

 __Purpose__
-It accepts the training feature matrix (X) and corresponding output labels (y) as inputs from the user and trains a linear regression model with L1 regularization with those data at frovedis server.
+It accepts the training feature matrix (X) and corresponding output labels (y) as inputs from the user and trains a lasso regression model with L1 regularization with those data at frovedis server.

-It doesn't support any initial weight to be passed as input at this moment.
-Thus the "sample_weight" parameter will simply be ignored.
-It starts with an initial guess of zeros for the model vector and keeps updating the model to minimize the cost function until convergence is achieved or maximum iteration count is reached.

-For example,

-    # loading sample CRS data file
-    mat = FrovedisCRSMatrix().load("./sample")
-    lbl = FrovedisDvector([1.1,0.2,1.3,1.4,1.5,0.6,1.7,1.8])

-    # fitting input matrix and label on lasso object
-    lr = Lasso(solver='sgd', verbose=2).fit(mat,lbl)
+When native python data is provided, it is converted to frovedis-like inputs and sent to frovedis server which consumes some data transfer time.
+Pre-constructed frovedlis-like inputs can be used to speed up the training time, specially when same data would be used for multiple executions.

 __Return Value__
 It simply returns "self" reference.
-Note that the call will return quickly, right after submitting the fit request at frovedis server side with a unique model ID for the fit request.
-It may be possible that the training is not completed at the frovedis server side even though the client scikit-learn side fit() returns.

 ### predict(X)
 __Parameters__
-_X_: A scipy sparse matrix or any python array-like object or an instance of FrovedisCRSMatrix.
+**_X_**: A numpy dense or scipy sparse matrix or any python array-like object or an instance of FrovedisCRSMatrix for sparse data and FrovedisRowmajorMatrix as for dense data.

 __Purpose__
 It accepts the test feature matrix (X) in order to make prediction on the trained model at frovedis server.

+In case pre-constructed frovedis-like training data such as FrovedisColmajorMatrix (X) is provided during prediction, then "X.to_frovedis_rowmatrix()" will be used for prediction.

 __Return Value__
-It returns a numpy array of double (float64) type containing the predicted outputs.
+It returns a numpy array of float or double(float64) type and has shape (n_samples,) containing the predicted outputs.

-### save(filename)
+### score(X, y, sample_weight = None)
 __Parameters__
-_filename_: A string object containing the name of the file on which the target model is to be saved.
+**_X_**: A numpy dense or scipy sparse matrix or any python array-like object or an instance of FrovedisCRSMatrix for sparse data and FrovedisRowmajorMatrix for dense data.
+**_y_**: Any python array-like object or an instance of FrovedisDvector.
+**_sample\_weight_**: Python array-like containing the intended weights for each input samples and it should be the shape of (nsamples, ).
+When it is None (not specified), an uniform weight vector is assigned on each input sample.

 __Purpose__
-On success, it writes the model information (weight values etc.) in the specified file as little-endian binary data.
-Otherwise, it throws an exception.
+Calculate the root mean square value on the given test data and labels i.e.
+R2(r-squared) of self.predict(X) wrt. y.

+The coefficient 'R2' is defined as (1 - (u/v)),
+where 'u' is the residual sum of squares ((y_true - y_pred) ** 2).sum() and
+'v' is the total sum of squares ((y_true - y_true.mean()) ** 2).sum().
+The best
+possible score is 1.0 and it can be negative (because the model can be arbitrarily worse).
+A constant model that always predicts the expected value of y, disregarding the input features, would get a R2 score of 0.0.

 __Return Value__
-It returns nothing.
+It returns an R2 score of float type.

-### load(filename)
+### load(fname, dtype = None)
 __Parameters__
-_filename_: A string object containing the name of the file having model information to be loaded.
+**_fname_**: A string object containing the name of the file having model information to be loaded.
+**_dtype_**: A data-type is inferred from the input data.
+Currently, expected input data-type is either float or double(float64).
+(Default: None)

 __Purpose__
 It loads the model from the specified file (having little-endian binary data).

 __Return Value__
 It simply returns "self" instance.

+### save(fname)
+__Parameters__
+**_fname_**: A string object containing the name of the file on which the target model is to be saved.

+__Purpose__
+On success, it writes the model information (weight values, etc.) in the specified file as little-endian binary data.
+Otherwise, it throws an exception.

+__Return Value__
+It returns nothing.

 ### debug_print()

 __Purpose__
-It shows the target model information (weight values etc.) on the server side user terminal.
+It shows the target model information like weight values, intercept on the server side user terminal.
 It is mainly used for debugging purpose.

 __Return Value__
 It returns nothing.

 ### release()

 __Purpose__
 It can be used to release the in-memory model at frovedis server.
+With this, after-fit populated attributes are reset to None, along with releasing server side memory.

 __Return Value__
 It returns nothing.

+### is_fitted()

+__Purpose__
+It can be used to confirm if the model is already fitted or not.
+In case, predict() is used before training the model, then it can prompt the user to train the lasso regression model first.

+__Return Value__
+It returns ‘True’, if the model is already fitted otherwise, it returns ‘False’.

 # SEE ALSO
 linear_regression, ridge_regression, dvector, crs_matrix